Created by Richard Deming

 MANVILLE “MANNY” MOON is one of the great series eyes that somehow slipped through the cracks, somewhere between the pulps of the late forties and the he-man crime digests and paperbacks of the fifties.

 He’s tough, honest and handy with the wisecracks, as expected, but he’s a whole lot more.
-He’s certainly got his roots in the pulps, through and through, but he also displays a compassionate side that neatly anticipates Lew Archer, Dan Fortune et al. He’s even polite to the ladies.
+He’s undeniably got his roots in the pulps, but he also displays a surprisingly compassionate side that neatly anticipates Lew Archer, Dan Fortune et al. He’s even polite to the ladies.

-His stomping ground is St. Louis, where he plies his trade, and keeps an eye on Fausta Moreni, the lovely proprietor of the El Patio Café.
+Manny’s stomping ground is St. Louis, where he plies his trade, and keeps an eye on Fausta Moreni, the lovely proprietor of the El Patio Café.
 Silly me, for some reason I thought it was Buffalo, New York.
-But in Gallows in My Garden (1952), a suspect takes a ferry “across the river” to Illinois, which would certainly place him somewhere in the Midwest.
-Although we’re never told the name of the city, I’ve been assured it is clearly St. Louis, Missouri, thanks to several direct references to downtown St. Louis streets, and frequent mentions of Union Station on Market Street.
+But in Gallows in My Garden (1952), a suspect takes a ferry “across the river” to Illinois, which would certainly suggest St. Louis, and there are–I’m told–several direct references to downtown St. Louis streets, as well as frequent mentions of Union Station on Market Street.

-.
 Or am I confusing him with Deming’s other P.I., Barney Calhoun, who appeared in at least one book, Hit and Run?
-It doesn’t help that Deming doesn’t actually name the city he’s in, as far as I can recall, although he does offer a lot of other details and his depiction of a rough-and-tumble town with more than its share of rough edges — wherever the hell it is — is rendered with verve and grit.
+He definite;y (I think) came from Buffalo.
+It doesn’t help that Moon never actually names the town Moonville’s in, as far as I can recall.

 - “Nimble–and breezy.”